CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * All helper functions (validation and translation) must accept only text values.
   * All helper functions (validation and translation) must raise an exception when parameter other than the source value are NULL or of an invalid type.
   * Validation functions must always return a boolean.
 They must handle NULL and empty values and return the appropriate boolean value.
   * Helper function should NOT be implemented as VARIADIC accepting an arbitrary number of parameters.
-If an arbitrary number of parameters must be supported, it should be supported as lists of text values separated by a comma or a semicolon.
+If an arbitrary number of parameters must be supported, it should be supported as a list of text values separated by a comma or a semicolon.

 # Known issues
 1. Single quotes in the translation file are not yet allowed.